SEOULSPACE

 All temples mentioned here have no entrance fee.

-Hike one of Seoul’s peaks
+Hike one of Seoul’s peaks for free

 Photo of Bukhansan by Karl Hedin on Unsplash

 While Seoul is a large city, there are pockets, or more appropriately peaks, of nature all around.
 Seoul has six major mountains.
-The biggest of all of Seoul’s mountains is Bukhansan, which lies north of the city.
+The biggest of Seoul’s mountains is Bukhansan, which lies north of the city.
 A popular place to hike with those living in the greater Seoul area, Bukhansan makes the perfect escape from the city.

-Enjoy busking performances all over Seoul
+Enjoy busking performances all over Seoul for free.

 Search for Street Art